-compost can be confusing. we all know it’s “good”, but good how? and when should we use it? do we even need to use it? here is a short good-to-know guide for when and why to add compost to your garden. compost is an efficient and practical fertilizer. composed of decayed organic matter, compost is a basic tool for the organic gardener. brown leaves, compostable materials like cardboard and newspaper, grass clippings, food scraps, twigs and more can all be broken down into compost. compost is composed through the process of thermal decay and then added as humus to the garden. compost is home to millions of active microorganisms which help to continue breaking down organic matter into bio-available nutrients – food for plants!
+Compost can be confusing.
+We all know it’s “good”, but good how?
+And when should we use it?
+Do we even need to use it?
+Here is a short good-to-know guide for when and why to add compost to your garden.
+Compost is an efficient and practical fertilizer.
+Composed of decayed organic matter, compost is a basic tool for the organic gardener.
+Brown leaves, compostable materials like cardboard and newspaper, grass clippings, food scraps, twigs and more can all be broken down into compost.
+Compost is created through the process of thermal decay and then added as humus to the garden.
+Compost is home to millions of active microorganisms which help to continue breaking down organic matter into bio-available nutrients – food for plants!

 Quite simply, compost adds nitrogen to a garden.
 Nitrogen is what contributes to a plants healthy, green growth.
 This is an excellent excerpt from an article on the role of nitrogen in the garden.

 WHAT CONDITION IS THE COMPOST IN?

 No two compost heaps, piles or bags are created equal, so the first question to ask about compost is – what condition is it in?
 Newer compost needs more time to break down, which keeps all those beneficial microorganisms busy decomposing.
 Essentially, this ‘ties up’ nitrogen as it’s being used by microorganisms to digest high carbon material, as opposed to being readily available for plants.

 With older compost – that which has been more thoroughly broken down – the material has more nutrients readily available to plants.

 Either way, it’s good to note that, once applied, all compost will continue the natural process of breaking down and decaying into rich, nutrient-dense soil.
 And remember, as microorganisms break down compost, nutrients are released and made into fertilizer available for plants.